mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 ``Start`` action encodes the complete information for creating an escrow.
 ``Resolve`` and ``Cancel`` are very similar and contains the information needed for resolving or canceling an escrow.
-It is  important to notice that the ``rWallet`` field is the receiver wallet, and the sender wallet information that is the one which can perform the cancel operation is inside the ``ExchangeInfo``.
-This decision can be a little confusing at first, but it simplifies the implementation.
+Notice that the ``rWallet`` field is the receiver wallet, and the sender wallet is inside the ``ExchangeInfo``, as we mentioned before.

 Then, we implement a function for randomly generate sequence of actions